Our Staff

 Scott Reilly

-Science & Spanish Instructor
+Science, Math, & Spanish Instructor

-Scott is married and has a nine year old son, 2 dogs, a cat and a tank of fish.
-With his family he enjoys many silent sport activities such as camping, canoeing, birding, gardening, biking, skiing, and much more.
+Scott is married and has a nine-year-old son, 2 dogs, a cat, and a tank of fish.
+With his family, he enjoys many silent sport activities such as camping, canoeing, birding, gardening, biking, skiing, and much more.
 He is excited for the work that he and the students are doing at Central Sands and to continue to help the school grow into an inspiring learning environment for students, staff, and the community.

 Chamomile Nusz